JacobFischer/lark-websocket/README.md

 * `client.message` to receive message.
 Usage `client.receive(callback)`, `callback` is called when a text frame  received, emit `message`
 * `client.ping` to ping.
 Unfortunately, no events for this action
 * `client.close` to close, emit `close`
+* `client.pause` to pauses pinging and sending events.
+Useful to pass the socket between threads
+* `client.resume` to resume from a pause
 * Event `error`, emit when socket event `error` emitted